By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 How do you manage stress?

-Stress can overwhelmed you at any time or anywhere – Here are some suggested ways to turn down the stress volume.
+Stress can overwhelm you at any time or anywhere – Here are some suggested ways to turn down the stress volume.

-Under stress most of us forget to breath.
-The result is fewer shorter breathes and the overwhelming sense of panic that can follow lack of air in your lungs.
+Under stress, most of us forget to breathe.
+The result is fewer shorter breathes and an overwhelming sense of panic that can follow a lack of air in your lungs.

 Slow your breathing down.
 Take deep breaths from the diaphragm.
 You should feel your stomach moving in and out.
 Short fast breaths from high up in your chest can increase the feelings of stress.

 Breathe slowly and deeply, pause between breaths.
 Watch your stress move out each time you breathe out and pause before taking in that next deep breath.

 There is noise everywhere.
 We have our radios and our televisions, our iPad’s and other electronics all screaming away at once.
 Add on people talking at you all day long and a few people screaming for whatever reason and you are bound to feel the stress meter rise.

 Think back to that last time you felt really relaxed and distressed.
 Maybe a vacation in the mountains or at the beach.
 One thing you are likely to remember about that time is how quiet it was.